-

 Charging Electric Wheelchairs

-At the Information Desk on the 1st floor and at the 3rd floor, you can recharge the batteries of the electric wheelchairs.
+You can charge electric wheelchair batteries at the information desks on both the 1st floor and the 3rd floor.
 While the batteries are being recharged, manual wheelchairs for rent are also available.
 Please ask the staff for assistance.

 Wheelchair Accessible Facilities

-Information on the 1st and 3rd floors, public telephones, and water fountains (use of which may be restricted to prevent the spread of COVID-19) are set up with counters at a height for wheelchair users.
+Information Desk on the 1st Floor and 3rd floors, and water fountains (use of which may be restricted to prevent the spread of COVID-19) are set up with counters at a height for wheelchair users.
 Ramps and handrails have been installed at various locations, including the 4th floor Observation Deck.

 Elevators

-There are two elevators connecting the 1st to 3rd floors at the International Terminal Central Entrance.
-An elevator on the runway side connects the 2nd to the 4th floors.
-When going from the 1st floor to the 4th floor, it is easy to transfer on the 2nd floor.
+There are two elevators connecting the 1st to 3rd floors In front of the information desk on the 1st floor.
+An elevator on the runway side connects the 3nd to the 4th floors.
+When traveling from the 1st floor to the 4th floor, please transfer at the 3rd floor.
 Both have wide entrances and low operation panels so that wheelchairs can use them.

 Toilets and Multipurpose Restrooms